philipkiely/whopaystechnicalwriters/README.md

 The json file itself does not need to be alphabetized (it may be though) but the data should render in alpha order on the website by default.

-The `fns` directory contains a lambda-style function in JavaScript that uses a node runtime and runs on Netlify Functions.

 ### Python

 The script in `/build` is written in Python.
 Setup and usage instructions are above.